 Lack of exactness is compensated for by increased situational awareness.
 Once candidate opportunities have been identified, a detailed financial analysis can be done with more efficiency and precision than was previously possible.

 ➡️ Read more about what gets added to an enterprise architect’s cost model, how it works, and how you can use it to tell insightful financial stories.

 Edward Granger Ed is Ardoq’s Product Strategist.
-With years of Enterprise Architecture experience, Ed is at the forefront of driving innovation at Ardoq.
+With many years of Enterprise Architecture experience, Ed is at the forefront of driving innovation at Ardoq.